 Where do I put my fingers?

-Uke chord charts have four vertical lines that represent the four strings of your ukulele.
-The first vertical line on the chart is your thickest string, also known as the G-string.
-If you are right handed and fingering with your left hand.
-The G-string is closest to your nose.
-When you don't hold down on any frets, this plays an G note, or an open fret.
+Musician’s Tip: If you are right handed and fingering with your left hand, and playing with G-C-E-A tuning as pictured above, the G-string will be closest to your nose.
+When you don't hold down on any frets, this plays an G note or an open fret.

 What do all these symbols mean?

-Luckily, these uke chords only have two symbols.
+Luckily, these uke chords only have two important symbols.
 The easiest and most used symbol is the black circle, which means to fret a note.
-Here, we'll also put the number of the finger you use.
+Here, we'll also put the number of the finger which you use.

 An open string will be a white circle on a uke chart.
 The open strings are the notes at the top of the chart, G,C,E,A. A funny way to remember the order is by saying: Get Crazy Every Afternoon.
 If that's not a life motto, I don't know what is!
 Having these memorized will help you remember your finger placement.